Yuxuanliu-HZAU/HybSuite/README.md

 * The HybSuite pipeline starts with **NGS(Next-generation sequencing) raw data** (e.g. RNA-seq, Targeted enrichment or WGS (Whole genome sequencing)), which can be downloaded automatically if the user provides the corresponding accession numbers (usually prefixed with SRR- or ERR-).
 * After which, [Trimmomatic-0.39](https://github.com/usadellab/Trimmomatic) will be invoked to remove the adapters and produce clean data.
 Then, the data assembly and targeted bait capture will be executed via [HybPiper](https://github.com/mossmatters/HybPiper).
 * HybSuite will then run one or more of the following methods to infer orthology groups:
+  (more details about methods can be found [here](https://github.com/Yuxuanliu-HZAU/HybSuite/wiki/Methods))
   - **HRS pipeline** (**H**ybPiper **R**etrieved **S**equences)
   > **Note:** Directly use sequence retrieved by running `hybpiper retrieve_sequences` via [HybPiper](https://github.com/mossmatters/HybPiper) for downstream analysis.
   - **RAPP pipeline** (**R**emove **A**ll **P**utative **P**aralogs)